An autumn view of Forest Falls in Fall Creek Gorge seen from the Stewart Ave Bridge.

 Around 1842, Ezra Cornell developed and patented a unique plow capable of digging ditches perfectly suitable for laying telegraph cables.
 As the new communication industry boomed, Ezra made a fortune from constructing telegraph infrastructure in Upstate New York.
 One of his ventures eventually went on to become Western Union.
 In 1862 he became a member of the NYS Assembly, then a member of the NYS Senate in 1864.

-A vintage view of Triphammer Falls and the Cornell University Hydraulic Experiment Station in Fall Creek Gorge,
+Vintage postcard showing Triphammer Falls and the Cornell Hydraulic Laboratory in Fall Creek

 As a retiree, he established the Cornell Free Library in 1866.
 He continued with promoting education and contributing to the local community.
 Cornell offered his adjacent farmland in Ithaca as well as $500,000 of his personal fortune to found the University.